Process Alignment

-Jun 17, 2025
+Jun 26, 2025

 Have you ever been asked to report on data that simply doesn’t exist?

-As an analytics consultant, I’ve seen this a lot.
 You may have heard the phrase “Garbage in, garbage out,” but sometimes the problem isn’t bad data - it’s no data at all.
 The quick fix is usually to track it manually in offline spreadsheets like Excel or Google Sheets.
 While spreadsheets are familiar, flexible and fast, they're also fragile - one mistyped value or deleted column can break the entire model.

 Rather than relying on temporary workarounds, I encourage clients to capture data directly within the systems they already use.
-Spreadsheets can still play a role, especially as a prototyping tool, but they shouldn’t be the foundation of your long-term solution.
+Spreadsheets can still play a role, especially as a prototyping tool, but they shouldn’t be the foundation of a long-term solution.
 By integrating data collection into the team’s daily workflows, you create structured, sustainable processes that support reliable reporting and long-term growth.

 Here are a few real-world examples of how that shift can look: